lucka-me/intel-stack/README.md

 IITC script and plugins manager designed for Safari.

-**This project is under development, nothing is guarateed, including the data structure, breaking changes, incoming features and continuing development.**
+**This project is a side project, new features, issue fixing and continuing maintenance are not guarateed.**

 ## Installation